 - Are the aisles, passageways, and stairwells appropriately illuminated?

 - Are employees on walk/work surfaces protected from tripping or stepping into through holes (including skylights)?

 - Are the hallways, stairwells, and lobbies kept free from unwanted obstructions?

 Warehouse Racking and Storage / PALLETS/RACKS/STORAGE PRACTICES

 The failure to properly store materials can lead to several problems, including trips and slips.
 Different goods and raw materials within the warehouse would involve various environmental necessities of storage.
 For perishable goods, having a well-ventilated space would lessen the likelihood of spoilage.
-There are different standards for warehouse racking and storage, which include storage areas be kept free from accumulation of materials that constitute hazards.
+There are different standards for warehouse racking and storage, which include storage areas being kept free from the accumulation of materials that constitute hazards.

 To maintain Warehouse Racking and Storage / Pallets/Racks/Storage Practices, some questions to answer include: